Eligibility Requirements

 How do you determine the living stipend?

-The amount of the living stipend is fixed and is determined through an assessment of the cost of shared housing, transportation, a phone plan and food in each city.
+Stipend in the United States: The amount of the living stipend is fixed and is determined through an assessment of the cost of shared housing, transportation, a phone plan and food in each city.
 Stipends do increase overtime to keep up with changes in the cost of living in each city.
-Here are the monthly stipend amounts by the city as of March 2022.
-(The cost of the phone plan is automatically deducted from the following stipend amounts each month.)
+Here are some of the monthly stipend amounts by the city as of June 2023:

 What does the stipend cover?